 Vacant or “Unimproved” land has no address or “situs” location and “Improved” properties may bear a street address.
 For your information, maps showing the general location or dimension of all parcels for sale may be purchased through the Office of the Assessor.
 For map questions only, please contact the Assessor at (714) 834-2727.

-Payment must be made in cash (US currency only) or a state or federally chartered bank-issued cashiers check made payable to the County of Orange.
-No other forms of payment are accepted, including personal checks, money orders, business checks, r traveler’s checks or credit cards.
+Payment must be made in cash (US currency only limited to $10,000) or a state or federally chartered bank-issued cashiers check made payable to the County of Orange.
+No other forms of payment are accepted, including personal checks, money orders, business checks, traveler’s checks or credit cards.
 You must have the required payment in proper form with you before you bid on any property at the tax sale.
 Payment must be made immediately upon being awarded the successful bid.

 All successful bids must be paid in full.
 Immediately after the bid is declared successful, the purchaser must go directly to the cashier to make payment.
-All payments must be in the form of cash (US currency only) or a state or federally chartered bank-issued cashiers check (payable to the County of Orange).
+All payments must be in the form of cash (US currency only limited to $10,000) or a state or federally chartered bank-issued cashiers check (payable to the County of Orange).
 No other forms of payment will be accepted.
 The deposit will be applied to the final bid purchase price.
 If there is an overpayment of the final amount due, a refund will be made by the Auditor-Controller.
-Cash received for over $10,000 may be reported to the County’s depository bank under the Bank Secrecy Act.

 A successful bidder who does not have sufficient funds to pay for his or her purchase cannot complete the transaction and will be disallowed from participating in all other bids that day.
 The bidder’s deposit may also be forfeited, along with any rights the bidder may have in the property, and the property will be immediately re-offered for sale.